Bar Professional Training Course (Outstanding) – BPP

 - Resisting an order for overnight contact on behalf of a mother at final hearing;

 - Successfully appealing a case management decision made by the lay justices;

 - Securing findings of parental alienation on behalf of a father at a fact-finding hearing;

 - Securing full findings of domestic abuse as sought by her client, including findings of rape, at a fact-finding hearing.

 Children – Public Law

 Grace’s recent work in this area has involved securing occupation orders following contested final hearings and multi-day non-molestation order final hearings.
-Grace regularly deals with cases which involve an overlap between domestic abuse and private children’s proceedings.

 Court of Protection

 Grace’s practice in the fields of Family and Personal Injury Law have resulted in a developing interest in issues involving the Court of Protection.
 She welcomes instructions on cases which overlap with inheritance, wills and probate matters as well as those involving deprivation of liberty or consent to medical treatment issues.